Landauer's principle and black hole area quantization

-\textbf{Introduction:} In 1961, while dealing with dissipation and minimal heat generation which are typically of the order of the product of the Boltzmann constant and the temperature, i.e., $k_B T$ of classical energy, Landauer \cite{land1} provided an elegant thermodynamical reasoning to interpret digital systems to the effect that removal of one bit of information is needed to be accompanied by a minimum amount of energy which is proportional to the governing temperature of the operating system.
-Presupposing that information is physical and that it possesses an energy equivalence \cite{land2, land3}, erasure of information could be interpreted as being kind of a dissipative phenomenon \cite{berut}.
-This idea has been generalized to many-valued logics (for example, Bormashenko \cite{borma}), while more recently, relativistic communication possibilities have been explored \cite{alvim}.
-Landauer's paper received widespread attention (see Bennett \cite {benn} for an excellent review which also introduces many other useful facets to the principle; see also \cite{raju} for a description of the information paradox related to black hole thermodynamics) in the context of a computer being regarded as a closed system admitting a Hamiltonian formulation which is controlled by unitary dynamics.
+\textbf{Introduction:} In 1961, while dealing with dissipation and minimal heat generation, Landauer \cite{land1} provided an elegant thermodynamical reasoning to interpret digital systems to the effect that removal of one bit of information is needed to be accompanied by a minimum amount of energy loss which is proportional to the governing temperature of the operating system.
+Presupposing that information is physical and that it possesses an energy equivalence \cite{land2, land3, borma1}, erasure of information could be interpreted as being kind of a dissipative phenomenon \cite{berut}.
+This idea has been generalized to many-valued logics (see for example, \cite{borma}), while more recently, relativistic communication possibilities have been explored \cite{alvim}.
+Landauer's paper has received widespread attention (see \cite{benn} for an excellent review which also introduces many other useful facets to the principle; also see \cite{raju} for a description of the information paradox related to black hole thermodynamics) in the context of a computer being regarded as a closed system admitting a Hamiltonian formulation which is controlled by unitary dynamics.
 The key point made by Landauer was that the evolution of a logical state is likely to be irreversible with multiple logical states having a single logical successor.
-The connection between logical irreversibility and entropy changes points towards the fact that a decrease in entropy (pertaining to information-bearing degrees of freedom) should signal a corresponding compensation through the increase of entropy in the non-information bearing degrees of freedom. \\
+The connection between logical irreversibility and entropy changes points towards the fact that a decrease in entropy (pertaining to information-bearing degrees of freedom) should signal a corresponding compensation through the increase of entropy in the non-information-bearing degrees of freedom.
+However, it may also be noted that the authors of \cite{Ancilla} have suggested that Ancilla-assisted erasure of quantum information may violate the Landauer bound. \\